augustebaum/augustebaum.github.io/content/posts/2023-11-28 05 My mob programming initiation at Summer of Nix 2023.md

 - Before mobbing I thought it would help to research stuff outside of the mob session, so that we could start up quickly during our next session; I usually didn't do that though, presumably because I always hesitated to count this time as proper work.
 - I explained earlier that ideally a mobster should be able to explain in detail what their idea is before we go into implementation.
 However, this introduces a bias towards few-words solutions and discourages taking time to write a proper plan that takes more elements into account.

+Once again, it is always easier to notice negative than positive things; I don't want to make it seem like my experience was poor.
+I would happily do it all over again (and will definitely try next year!) and I will strive to set it up in my future place of work.
 By the way, I was invited to talk about the experience in the Mob Mentality podcast along with fellow Summer-of-Nix-ers; you can find the recording [here](https://youtu.be/VnT5VxMFGAI).

 Finally, I wish to thank the organizers for making this event possible, including Dawn, Valentin and the NixOS Foundation, and a big shout out to all the participants, including my fellow mob members Lorenz, Ivan, Andrés and Ondřej!